 Centre for Cultural and Creative Industries

-From historians to performers, writers to technologists, designers to educators, psychologists to artists, the Centre for Cultural and Creative Industries (CCCI) supports innovation across Bath Spa University, providing a home for scholars and practitioners whose research engages with the cultural and creative industries.
+From historians to performers, writers to technologists, designers to educators, psychologists to artists, the Centre for Cultural and Creative Industries (CCCI) supports innovation across Bath Spa University.
+CCCI works across the College of Liberal Arts, the School of Art and Design, Bath Business School, and the Institute for Education, providing a home for scholars and practitioners whose research engages with the cultural and creative industries.

 To Play For

 Based in Oxford, To Play For is a creative technology company that develops interactive immersive stories on its proprietary AI-powered platform, Charisma.ai.
 Charisma.ai is a storytelling platform powered by AI to deliver immersive and realistic character-led experiences that drive measurable audience engagement by focusing on: Conversation, Context and Character.
 The platform enables the creation of virtual characters for TV, movies, games, and to power VR experiences.
 Their background in producing award-winning projects for international brands has given them unparalleled insights into how character-driven stories can drive audience engagement.
 As a result, the Charisma.ai platform combines all the elements that they know work – from traditional storytelling techniques and game design to advanced technologies (AI, NLP and Machine Learning) – to create interactive experiences that are unique, memorable and, most importantly, inspire audiences to come back again and again.